fjp/fjp.github.io/collections/_posts/localization/2019-03-15-monte-carlo-localization.md

 ## Reference

-This post is a summary of the MCLLab from the Robotics Nanodegree of Udacity found [here](https://eu.udacity.com/course/robotics-software-engineer--nd209)
+This post is a summary of the MCLLab from the [Robotics Nanodegree of Udacity](https://eu.udacity.com/course/robotics-software-engineer--nd209)